Learn More in Running – Getting Started

 If you are reading this, you are saying (or starting to say) that you want to take responsibility for your health and attitude.
 On the long list of benefits from exercising, those two are at the top.

-To choose a goal, whether it be Getting off of the couch, 5K, 10K, Half Marathon, Marathon or beyond, to finish will leave you feeling like a champion and your life will be changed for the better.
+To choose a goal, whether it be Getting off of the couch, 5K, 10K, Half Marathon, Marathon, or beyond will leave you feeling like a champion and your life will be changed for the better.
 You can do it!

 Before Those First Steps!